33.018. Acts which constitute domestic violence.

 (f) A false imprisonment.

-2. As used in this section, "dating relationship" means frequent, intimate associations primarily characterized by the expectation of affectional or sexual involvement.
+(b) Cousins, except those cousins who are in a custodial or guardianship relationship with each other.3.
+As used in this section, “dating relationship” means frequent, intimate associations primarily characterized by the expectation of affectional or sexual involvement.
 The term does not include a casual relationship or an ordinary association between persons in a business or social context.